Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ## Disk Nodes

-The Tendermint @Type nodes of the previous section form a real blockchain.
+The Tendermint Hotmoka nodes of the previous section form a real blockchain.
 They are perfect for deploying a blockchain where we can program smart contracts in Takamaka.
 Nevertheless, they are slow for debugging: transactions are committed every few seconds, by default.
 Hence, if we want to see the result of a transaction,